artefactual/atom-docs/user-manual/administer/settings.rst

 This setting relates to the creation of file and item-level reports for archival descriptions - for more information, see:

-* :ref:`create-file-list-report-print`
-* :ref:`create-item-list-report-print`
+* :ref:`file-item-reports`

-This setting determines whether or not Retrieval information is included in the reports generated or not - that is, :term:`physical storage` information such as location, type, and name.
+This setting determines whether or not Retrieval information is included in the reports generated or not - that is, :term:`physical storage` information such as location, container type, and name.

 When this setting is set to "Yes", then reports generated will **not** include :term:`physical storage` information.
 When set to "No", then the reports will